Jane E. says her daily practice of yoga makes her more flexible, improves her concentration, and gives her an aerobic workout as well.

 While there is still an emphasis on yoga as a physical exercise, many teachers now address the more spiritual aspects of practice as well.
 There are many teaching styles that fit all different personality types.
 The trick is to find the right one for you.
 Take the time to look around, or even ask people you know who practice yoga.
 With a little bit of research, you may find the perfect fit.

 "My teacher includes a meditation practice and sprinkles our class with aphorisms about letting go and being in the moment," says Dale.

 Some may help you push your boundaries within your own physical limits.
 Other teachers take a holistic or even therapeutic approach with their students.

 Elisa opted to attend a more structured class with a more reserved teacher.

 "I just want a teacher who corrects my postures if they are sloppy," she says.
 "Not someone who seems to have some advice for other aspects of my life."

-There is no national certification program for yoga teachers, because standards for teacher training and certification are different for each style of yoga.
+There is no single national certification program for yoga teachers, because standards for teacher training and certification are different for each style of yoga.
+The Yoga Alliance is large, well-known, non-profit yoga association that accredits many, if not the majority, of teacher training programs across the country.
 Before choosing a teacher, learn as much as you can about their training, including who they trained with, whether they have any specialized training (such as teaching yoga to children or people with disabilities), and if they continue to study and train.

-The word "yoga" as we use it in the United States, refers to a broad category of some very different kinds of mental, physical, and spiritual practices.
+The word yoga as we use it in the US, refers to a broad category of some very different kinds of mental, physical, and spiritual practices.
 If you have a desire to learn, you should take some time to get acquainted with the different schools and styles to appreciate what various teachers have to offer.
 This is, in fact, a most personal kind of exercise, and the benefits accrue slowly and subtly over time.